Our entertaining mantra? Most any party is made better with the addition of a cheese board.

 If we don't have time, Trader Joe's is our go-to for dried fruit because they have a huge variety from the expected (dates, figs, and apricots) to the unexpected (dried orange slices).

 Just as critical as fruit are some great nuts, of which, again, Trader Joes has a good assortment.
 Go with at least three different types including a simple roasted, salted nut, one that's flavored (say rosemary or truffle or chile), and one that's in-shell.
 We know that last one is not a need-to-have but there's something about guests having something to do with their food that makes a party even more fun.

 While you're at it, make sure your cheeseboard has a mix of textures.
 Tbh, this will probably just naturally happen as you buy the elements of the cheeseboard, but, just gut check yourself before you start building the board.

-And, let's be real: so long as they're something crunchy, most people are happy!
+Let's be real -- so long as they're something crunchy to pair with all that cheese, most people will be happy!

 Make It Gorgeous (But Still Functional)

 As you noticed from our photo, we like arranging the cheeses, placing complementary flavors nearby, and then filling in all the empty space with the fresh fruit and nuts.